openstudioproject/openstudio_docs/api_v1/schedule_get_days.rst

     Name
         [String] Name of location

-5. the following data is provided for levels:
+5. the following data is provided for levels
 ---------------------------------------------

     Id